jai00271/CNN/6. Advanced Convolutions/README.md

 ​                                                      Normal convolution with 8x8x256 output

-Well, we can create 256 kernels to create 256 8x8x1 images, then stack them up together to create a 8x8x256 image output.
+Well, we can create 256 kernels to create 256 images of 8x8x1 dimensions, then stack them up together to create a 8x8x256 image output.

 *Depth Wise Convolution*